Paul Goldschmidt Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in MLB.

-- The Giants have the 21st-ranked team ERA across all MLB pitching staffs (4.77).
+- The Giants' 4.47 team ERA ranks 20th across all league pitching staffs.

-- The Giants rank 21st in baseball in home runs given up (28 total, 1.4 per game).
+- Giants pitchers combine to surrender 29 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

+- Brebbia will take the mound to start for the Giants, his first this season.

 © 2023 Data Skrive.
 All rights reserved.